stanislav3316/stanislav3316.github.io/content/posts/14-08-2023-ways-of-conveying-events-in-async-system.md

 >
 > This article represented my mental model at the time of writing, but I’m always iterating on it.

-### Events communication in Event-Driver architecture
+### Events communication in Event-Driven architecture

 1. Queus (RabbitMQ, ...)